-It’s best to wear extremely comfortable, flat shoes on the plane – think of your poor feet after hours or even days of sitting, standing, and walking en route to your destination.
-You’ll also want to select comfortable shoes that are easy to slip on and off when passing through airport security.
+It’s best to wear extremely comfortable, flat shoes on the plane—think of your poor feet after hours or even days of sitting, standing, and walking en route to your destination.
+You’ll also want to select shoes that are easy to slip on and off when passing through airport security.
 Cole Haan slip-ons offer sneaker-grade comfort in a stylish package, as do Toms (for men and women) and ECCO Footwear.

 Clothes with Lots of Pockets

 With all kinds of airline baggage fees adding on to the price of a ticket these days, clothes that do double duty as a wearable carry-on bag are de rigueur.
 The SCOTTeVEST cotton hoodie is available for men and women, and one of our picks for great accessories and clothes with hidden pockets.
-And there are myriad other travel jackets out there that feature an explosion of pockets, like the BOMBAX Travel Jackets, which even comes with a detachable neck pillow.
+And there are myriad other travel jackets out there that feature an explosion of pockets, like Everlane’s reversible puffer, which stuffs into its own comfortable travel pillow.

-Leggings with pockets can be an essential part of a plane outfit for stashing a phone/passport while still keeping them easily accessible.
-Arc’teryx’s Oriel Leggings have pockets big enough to hold even the biggest smartphone, and the style is sleek enough to wear under dresses, or as pants during a hike at my destination.
+Leggings with pockets can be an essential part of a plane outfit for stashing a phone or passport while still keeping it easily accessible.
+Arc’teryx’s Oriel Leggings have pockets big enough to hold even the biggest smartphone, and the style is sleek enough to wear under dresses, or as pants during a hike at your destination.

-For men, Backcountry’s Go-To Stretch Twill Pants can pass as business casual while hiding plenty of pockets—including one with a zipper for valuables.
-And, the pants have a touch of spandex woven into the fabric to keep you comfortable on long-haul flights.
+For men, Public Rec’s Workday Pants can pass as business casual while hiding plenty of pockets.
+The pants also have a touch of spandex woven into the fabric to keep you comfortable on long-haul flights.

 As mentioned before, deep vein thrombosis is a danger on flights, where travelers stuck in cramped seats for long periods of time are at greater risk for developing blood clots.
-Leave your skinny jeans at home and opt for less restrictive garments like Duluth Trading’s NoGA Classic Slim Leg Pants, which have the flattering fit of leggings but aren’t skin-tight, plus has a unique fatigue-fighting fabric.
+Leave your skinny jeans at home and opt for less restrictive garments like Duluth Trading’s NoGA Classic Slim Leg Pants, which have the flattering fit of leggings but aren’t skin-tight and have a unique fatigue-fighting fabric.